 So, why should you be concerned about searches being conducted in other languages?
 Simply put, if your online store isn’t in the language your potential customer is searching in, you won’t appear in search results…which means they won’t find you!
 The organic channel is a key growth driver for new markets, and you need to localize your Shopify.com store and offer your store content in your target users’ preferred language(s) to win it.

-In this brief article, we’ll look at how you can easily translate the whole of your Shopify store within minutes using Weglot, and how this Shopify store translation solution takes the hassle out of creating a multilingual store.
+In this guide, we’ll look at how you can easily translate the whole of your Shopify store within minutes using translation app Weglot, and how it takes the hassle out of Shopify translation.

 Note: If you’re more of a “learn-by-doing” type of person, sign up for our free trial, where you can start translating your website immediately.

-And doing so doesn’t even solve the problem of how you’d translate your new online selling websites, because you’ll still need to provide the translations for all the content and products you have on your current Shopify store for each.
+And, doing so doesn’t even solve the problem of how you’d translate the words on your ecommerce store, because you’ll still need to provide the translations for all the content and products you have on your current Shopify store for each.

 A misconception when creating a multilingual Shopify store is that you’ll just need to pick a theme or template that’s multilingual-ready and comes shipped with a language switcher.